-What is your greatest source of power in negotiation?
-You may have learned— perhaps in this newsletter or in Roger Fisher, William Ury, and Bruce Patton’s landmark negotiation book Getting to Yes: Negotiating Agreement Without Giving In (Penguin, 1991)—that it is often a strong BATNA, or best alternative to a negotiated agreement.
-Experienced negotiators scan the environment before and during a highly anticipated negotiation to determine their backup plan and try to improve it: Job hunters follow other job leads, buyers talk to suppliers’ competitors, and so on.
+For value creation in negotiation, you may need to look beyond your greatest source of power.
+You may have learned— perhaps in this newsletter or in Roger Fisher, William Ury, and Bruce Patton’s landmark negotiation book Getting to Yes: Negotiating Agreement Without Giving In (Penguin, 1991)—that your most powerful asset is often a strong BATNA, or best alternative to a negotiated agreement.
+Experienced negotiators scan the environment before and during a highly anticipated negotiation to determine their backup plan: Job hunters follow other job leads, buyers talk to suppliers’ competitors, and so on.

 Your BATNA can be both a useful measure of the quality of a proposal you’re considering and a source of power.
 When you compare a potential deal to your BATNA, you have a better sense of whether to accept it or push for more.
-But while BATNA analysis is important, even critical, an overly narrow focus on our BATNA can lead us to make major mistakes in negotiation and leave significant value on the table, according to two recent articles.
+But while BATNA analysis is important, even critical, an overly narrow focus on our BATNA can lead us to make major mistakes in negotiation and leave significant value on the table.

-In our June issue, we described why negotiators have difficulty assessing uncertain BATNAs accurately and how they can do better.
-In this article, we stress the value of looking beyond your BATNA to make the most of your interdependence with your current negotiating partner.
+Negotiators have difficulty assessing uncertain BATNAs accurately and determining how they can do better.
+To make the most of your interdependence with your current negotiating partner, it’s important to look beyond your BATNA.

 Don’t assume you have to walk away